pi-base/data/spaces/S000030/README.md

 This space is homeomorphic to $\mathbb{R}^\omega$ with the product topology (Fréchet space).
 For this deep result due to R. D. Anderson, see for example {{doi:10.1090/S0002-9904-1968-12044-0}}.

 More generally, any infinite-dimensional separable Banach space or, even more generally, any infinite-dimensional separable Fréchet space is homeomorphic to $\mathbb R^\omega$.
-See {{wikipedia:Anderson–Kadec theorem}}.
+This is stated in Theorem VI.5.2 (Anderson-Kadec) on page 189 of {{mr:0478168}}.
+See also {{wikipedia:Anderson–Kadec theorem}}.

 In particular, the following are all homeomorphic as topological spaces:
 - $\mathbb R^\omega$